humphrey-nyanzi/UPL-HSR-Decay/README.md

 ## What this project is

 This analysis quantifies second-half high-speed running (HSR) decay in a domestic African football league using GPS tracking data collected across a full season.
-It covers all clubs in the league across up to 30 match days per club, producing what is — to my knowledge — the first GPS-based physical performance benchmark for football at this level.
+It covers all clubs in the league across up to 30 match days per club, producing  the first GPS-based physical performance benchmark for football at this level.

 The questions driving the work: